Jakobeha/UnderstandableBinary/get-data/README.md

 ## Files

-`run.sh` to generate the training examples, all other files are implementation
+`run.sh <number of packages>` to generate the training examples, all other files are implementation

 - `Dockerfile`: Generates a docker image where we can copy out `/data`, which is source/object pairs to pass to `../preprocessor`
 - `deb-sources.list`: Repositories to get debian packages and package sources